Yuuoox/movies-api/README.md

 # movies-api

 ## Subject
 This project is a REST API in JAVA with Spring Boot.
 It permit to fetch a movie from another API (http://www.omdbapi.com) and save this one in the local database.
-We can get data from a movie saved in local database, update it, and delete it (CRUD operation).
+We can get data from a movie saved in local database, update, and delete (CRUD operation).

 ## Technologies
 - Java 12